Just Tigers at Bandhavgrh and The Majestic Taj

 Safari #2 – Magadhi Zone – No Tiger was spotted on this Safari, but we had great shots of Indian Pond Heron, Black-hooded Oriole, Plum-headed Parakeet, Long-tailed Shrike (including one of race tricolor) and Sulphur-bellied Warbler, Jungle Owlet, Tawny-bellied Babbler, Alexandrine Parakeet, Oriental White-eye, Yellow-footed Green Pigeon, Green Bee-eater, etc.

 Safari #3 – An early morning trip to the Bhadrashila Lake resulted in spotting not just one but two Tigers.
-They were a pair, that was relaxing at the bank after sharing a Blue Bull kill.
+They were a pair that was relaxing at the bank after sharing a Blue Bull kill.
 What a sight it was.
 Spine chilling, yet thrilling.
 Asiatic Jackal, Bengal Fox were also spotted on our way back.

 Safari #4 – An evening Safari of the Tala zone the same day gave us amazing shots of three Tiger cubs playing in the woods.
 Though we could not see the mother, her clear growl could be heard from somewhere nearby.
 The mother had signaled us not to get close to her babies!

 Safari #5 – After an early morning Tiger Safari where we spotted no Tiger but two leopards, we were diverted to the Gadhpur Dam and Bhambhera Dam which are ideal for birding.
 The vegetation along streams and marshes is rich in birdlife.
-The common species of birds seen here are Egrets, Egyptian Vulture, Kingfishers, and Indian Rollers, The Blue Bearded Bee-eater, Darter, the Yellow and Red-Wattled Lapwings.
+The common species of birds seen here are Egrets, Egyptian Vulture, Kingfishers, and Indian Rollers, The Blue Bearded Bee-eater, Darter, the Yellow, and Red-Wattled Lapwings.

 In between these two last safaris of the trip, Our guide Deepak proposed that we must also see the Baghel Museum.
 History has it that Maharaja Martand Singh of Rewa captured the first white tiger in this region in 1951.
 This white tiger, Mohan, is sadly now a stuffed entity and on display in the palace of the Maharajas of Rewa, which is now the Baghel Museum.
-While taking a trip to the museum, I wondered how can someone kill this majestic beauty.
+While taking a trip to the museum, I wondered how someone could kill this majestic beauty.
 But then I was also happy that gaming is illegal across the world now.

 Safari #6 – This evening Safari was at the Khitauli zone.
 There was no tiger sighting this time, so we had to be content with birding and watching a jackal chase a big mongoose.

 And all these Safaris were interspersed by lavish lunch, Yoga and Meditation retreat at the Monsoon Forest Lodge.
 Yes, you read it right.
 Monsoon Forest is not just a retreat amid nature, but also a retreat that brings alive nature in you, that kindles up the five elements in your mind, body, and soul.
-One one end of the tour is the Safaris and on the other this enchanting sojourn connecting you to the Divine which is one for all. two things perhaps poles apart, but incomparable!
+One one end of the tour is the Safaris and on the other this enchanting sojourn connects you to the Divine which is one for all. two things perhaps poles apart, but incomparable!
 Thus, it was tough to bid adieu to this land, its aura, its ambiance, and its people.

 But the wheel of time moved on and time had come to board an overnight train to Katni from where we were transported to Agra – the land of the iconic Taj Mahal; the land of poetic, undying loved carved out of marble.
 After a hearty tour of this majestic monument, as I sat down at the steps, penning notes in my diary….my heart longed for some more time.
 And the same emotions could be seen flowing of other friends that I had made on this trip.
 Such fond memories I was taking back, such peace and love – I was scribbling in my diary, but at heart, I knew my words can never do justice to what I had experienced on this tour to India.